perwin/imfit/docs/writing_new_image_functions.rst

 (``imfit``, ``imfit-mcmc``, ``makeimage``) to include the new function or functions.

-This document provides some guidelines on how to write new image functions (see also the "Rolling Your Own Image Functions" section of the `Imfit manual <https://www.mpe.mpg.de/~erwin/resources/imfit/imfit_howto.pdf>`__, from which this document is excerpted).
+This page provides some guidelines on how to write new image functions (see also the "Rolling Your Own Image Functions" section of the `Imfit manual <https://www.mpe.mpg.de/~erwin/resources/imfit/imfit_howto.pdf>`__, from which this page is excerpted).
 Even if you're not very familiar with C++, it should hopefully not be too difficult to write a new image function, since it can be done by copying and modifying one of the existing image functions.